San Francisco Declaration on Research Assessment: Implementation

 In November 2019, Dutch universities and research funders announced the introduction of a new system of research recognition and reward, based on the DORA principles.

 In November 2019, in the context of its roadmap for open science, the French national research agency CNRS announced the introduction of a system of individual assessment of researchers based on the DORA principles.

 In March 2021, in the context of a reorganization, the university of Liverpool used the field-weighted citation-impact metric for determining which faculty jobs were at risk of being cut.
 This happened although that university was a signatory of DORA.
 This prompted the DORA organization, as well as the authors of the Leiden Manifesto, to contact the university for raising concerns.

 In June 2021, Utrecht University announced that it would no longer use the impact factor in hiring and promotion decisions.
 This decision was partly inspired by the DORA declaration, which the university had signed in 2019.

+Activities of the organization

+DORA is working on Project TARA (Tools to Advance Research Assessment), which aims to "facilitate the development of new policies and practices for academic career assessment".

+As part of Project TARA, DORA has launched the database Reformscape, which collates policies on research assessment from research institutions.